jemmy512/book-notes/Cpp/cpp-primer.md

             * in the context of `a call to a user-defined conversion function`, the `return types` of the conversion function templates are used
             * in `other contexts`, the `function template type` is used

-        4. (`Arguments-Parameters Adjust`) Each type from the list above from the parameter template is deduced.
+        4. (`Arguments-Parameters Adjustment`) Each type from the list above from the parameter template is deduced.
 Before deduction begins, each parameter P of the parameter template and the corresponding argument A of the argument template is adjusted as follows:
             * If both P and A are `reference types` before, determine which is more cv-qualified (in all other cases, cv-qualificiations are ignored for partial ordering purposes)
             * If `P is a reference` type, it is replaced by the type referred to, `ignore reference`
             * If `A is a reference` type, it is replaced by the type referred to, `ignore reference`
             * If `P is cv-qualified`, P is replaced with cv-unqualified version of itself, `ignore cv-qualifier`
             * If `A is cv-qualified`, A is replaced with cv-unqualified version of itself, `ignore cv-qualifier`
         5. After these adjustments, deduction of P from A is done following `template argument deduction from a type`.
+* More specialized

-    * If the argument A of the transformed template-1 can be used to deduce the corresponding parameter P of template-2, but not vice versa, then this A is more specialized than P with regards to the type(s) that are deduced by this P/A pair.
+    * If the argument A of the transformed template-1 `can be used to deduce` the corresponding parameter P of template-2, but not vice versa, then this A is more specialized than P with regards to the type(s) that are deduced by this P/A pair.

     * If deduction succeeds in both directions, and the original P and A were reference types, then additional tests are made:
-        * If A was lvalue reference and P was rvalue reference, A is considered to be more specialized than P
+        * If A was `lvalue reference` and P was rvalue reference, A is considered to be more specialized than P
-        * If A was more cv-qualified than P, A is considered to be more specialized than P
+        * If A was `more cv-qualified` than P, A is considered to be more specialized than P

     * In all other cases, neither template is more specialized than the other with regards to the type(s) deduced by this P/A pair.